Jackie Tohn: Early life

 Tohn was born and raised in a Jewish family in Oceanside, Long Island, New York, to physical education teachers Alan and Bella Tohn.
 She has two older brothers.

 Tohn began acting professionally while still a grade school student.
 She was a student at Boardman Middle School.
 After high school, she attended the University of Delaware and majored in elementary education, and in the fall of 1998 was in the a cappella group the Deltones.

 In 1999, an 18-year-old Tohn came to Los Angeles with her agent and mother and moved in with actress Jessica Biel and her family in Calabasas, after meeting at the TV Guide Awards, to pursue her career.

 Career

-Tohn's onscreen debut was made at age 10, with an extra role on the PBS children's series Ghostwriter.
+Tohn's onscreen debut was at age ten, in an extra role on the PBS children's series Ghostwriter.
 Her first credited role was on the CBS sitcom The Nanny.

-In November 1999, she starred in the one-act play This Property Is Condemned by Tennessee Williams at the Chapel Street Theatre.
+In November 1999, Tohn starred in the one-act play This Property Is Condemned by Tennessee Williams at the Chapel Street Theatre.
 She moved to Los Angeles with her mother and agent at the time.
 She played Tina in Tony-n-Tina's Wedding at the Henry Fonda Theatre in Los Angeles.
 She also originated the role of Joanie in Body Snatchers: The Musical at the Odyssey Theatre in Los Angeles.

 In March 2004, she starred in the play Jewtopia at the Coast Playhouse in West Hollywood in Los Angeles.
 The producers then decided to move the play to the Westside Arts Theater in New York and she relocated.